mdomm418-lgtm/Small-World-Demonstration/README.md

 * **Java Development Kit (JDK):** Version 17 or higher.
 * **Maven:** For dependency management and building the project.

+## Quick-Start
+This project is deployed in a standalone executable jar file which can be downloaded via the releases page.

 ## How to Build and Run

 1. **Clone or Download** the repository.